-- Details of the CI and the research team (up to 3 Als/supervisors are permitted on the application form; details on the expertise and activities that the Als will be undertaking must be provided, 250 word limit). - If applicable, relative to opportunity considerations and career interruptions that the Scientific Panel should take into account. - Contact details of the host institution where the research will be undertaken.
-Please note that the host (or administering) institution must be an eligible university or research institute approved by NHMRC. - Project title. - Abstract (250 word limit).
-The abstract should be written in a de-identified way, such that the chief or any other named investigators (or their affiliations) cannot be identified. - Key words (3-5 words).
+- Details of the CI and the research team.
+Up to three Als/supervisors are permitted on the application form; a fourth AI is allowable if they are a person with a living experience of dementia.
+Details on the expertise and activities that the AIs will be undertaking must be provided (250 word limit). - If applicable, relative to opportunity considerations and career interruptions that the Scientific Panel should take into account. - Contact details of the host institution where the research will be undertaken.
+Please note that the host (or administering) institution must be an eligible university or research institute approved by NHMRC. - Proposal title. - Abstract (250 word limit).
+The abstract should be written in a de-identified way, such that the chief or any other named investigators (or their affiliations) cannot be identified.
+The abstract should also focus on the research proposal - background information should be kept to a minimum and dementia prevalence data is not required. - How research findings will be translated into practice, including how the research will be applied in the real world (over the short, medium or long term) to achieve the stated benefits (250 word limit).
+Knowledge Translation resources and training modules are available on the DCRC website.

+• Key words (3-5 words).